Joseph Devine

-Joseph Devine (7 August 1937, Kirkintilloch – 23 May 2019) was the Roman Catholic Bishop of Motherwell in Scotland.
+Joseph Devine (7 August 1937 – 23 May 2019) was the Roman Catholic Bishop of Motherwell in Scotland.

+Biography

 He was educated at St Ninian's School, Kirkintilloch, St. Mary's College, Blairs and St. Peter's College, Cardross.
 He was ordained priest on 29 June 1960 at the Pontifical Scots College in Rome.
 He received his Ph.D. in 1964 from the Pontifical Gregorian University, Rome.

 He was private secretary to the Archbishop of Glasgow from 1964 to 1965.
-He was assistant priest at St. Robert Bellarmine, Pollok, Glasgow (1965–67) and at St. Joseph's, Helensburgh (1967–1972).
-He was on staff at St. Peter's College, Cardross (1967–1974).
+He was assistant priest at St. Robert Bellarmine, Pollok, Glasgow (1965–67) and at St. Joseph's, Helensburgh (1967–72).
+He was on staff at St. Peter's College, Cardross (1967–74).

 He served on the staff of the Episcopal Vicar for the Lay Apostolate from 1974 to 1983.
 He was appointed Auxiliary Bishop on 5 May 1977, aged 39.
 He was ordained bishop by Thomas Joseph Winning, Archbishop of Glasgow, in St. Francis' Church, Gorbals, Glasgow, on 31 May 1977.
 He was translated to the Diocese of Motherwell on 13 May 1983, aged 45.

 Bishop Devine handed his resignation to the Vatican on 7 August 2012, his 75th birthday, as required by canon law, this was accepted on 30 May 2013 at which point Bishop Joseph Toal, Bishop of Argyll and the Isles was appointed apostolic administrator.
 The Diocese of Motherwell was a Sede Vacante until his successor, Bishop Joseph Toal, was appointed by Pope Francis on 29 April 2014 with his installation taking place on 23 June 2014 where Bishop Devine handed over the diocesan Crozier to the new bishop.
 Joseph Devine died Thursday 23 May 2019 after a short stay in Wishaw General Hospital.

+Views and controversies

 Public views on denominational education

 In September 2002, Bishop Devine said, "Denominational education is an enabler of sectarianism", also "Roman Catholic schooling is divisive - sometimes it's a price worth paying".
 He justified the remarks by saying "The Catholic community believes that with denominational schooling comes the creation of a common set of values - a coherent system that has the academic curriculum and moral and spiritual life in tandem".